Bg

 While fussiness or crying sometimes becomes synonymous with thinking your baby is hungry, this isn’t always the case.
 Remember, babies use crying or fussiness as a way to communicate, so these behaviors may also signal things like they are tired, too cold or warm, overstimulated, want to be held, or need their diaper changed.

-Just as babies start to be able to go longer between feedings as they grow, they start eating more at each feeding too.
+Just as babies start to be able to go longer between breast milk and formula meals as they grow, feeding amounts typically increase too.
 At 1 - 2 months, newborns will likely begin eating more, getting closer to 3 - 4 ounces each feeding.
 Nursing babies will gradually make this change on their own.
 However, bottle-fed babies will need to be served more, of course.
 A way to know It’s time to increase formula or breast milk is when they start finishing their bottles regularly and are still showing signs of hunger.

 At 1 - 2 months old, babies still need night feedings, though they may be able to sleep for longer stretches at night.
 Feeding on demand, including overnight, is important to support the rapid growth and development that babies experience.
-At this age, hunger plays a big — babies wake up when they’re hungry!
+At this age, hunger plays a big — babies wake up when they’re hungry and it's feeding time!

 • At 1 - 2 months old, babies are still feeding many times during the day to support their rapid growth.
-Most babies at this age eat every 2 - 4 hours and will eat roughly 8 - 12 times during a 24-hour period.
+Most babies at this age eat every 2 - 4 hours.
+This puts the number of feeds at around 8 - 12 times during a 24-hour period.

 • Babies will start to go longer between feeds and eat more at each feed.
 By the end of the second month of life, many babies will be eating about 3 - 4 ounces at each feeding and may be able to go up to 4 hours between some feedings.